Skip to main content

 Some common reactions to bereavement or loss in children include:

-• emotional responses such as fear, sadness, anxiety or anger
+• fear, sadness, anxiety or anger

 • sleep disturbances such as nightmares, waking up early or fear of the dark